 Why Choose The Law Office of Young, Kuhl & Frick, LLC?

 With over fifty-three years of combined legal experience, our family law firm is comprised of a team that’s skilled in both negotiation and litigation, handling family law matters from the most complex to the most straightforward.

-We have offices in Lee’s Summit, Missouri, and Leawood, Kansas (consultations by appointment only).
-In addition to our two physical locations, our firm’s family and divorce attorneys have practiced in Jackson, Clay, Cass, Lafayette, and Platte County, Missouri as well as Johnson County, Kansas.
-If you require a divorce attorney in Lee’s Summit or the surrounding Kansas City area, or if you need to speak with a divorce attorney in the Leawood, Kansas area, click the link below to contact us.
+We have offices in Lee’s Summit, Missouri (consultations by appointment only).
+In addition to our physical location, our firm’s family and divorce attorneys have practiced in Jackson, Clay, Cass, Lafayette, and Platte County, Missouri as well as Johnson County, Kansas.
+If you require a divorce attorney in Lee’s Summit or the surrounding Kansas City area, click the link below to contact us.

 Do you have questions regarding a dissolution of marriage, paternity actions, or any other family law matter?
 Our team is here to help.
 While we can’t give legal advice over the phone or via the internet, we can schedule a consultation to discuss your family law matter.
 Call (816) 246-9981 or click the link below to request a consultation today.